ProyectoXMA/First_Try/Docs/Requirements/Functional and N-Functional requirements.md

 		-Afterlife:
 		As a player I want to have a second chance if my boat runs out of health.
 		-Power-ups:
-		As a player I want to have pick-ups throughout the race that make the game more engaging.
+		As a player I want to have pick-ups throughout the race that alter my speed, health and give invincibility.
 		-Player:
 		As a player I want to control a boat to reach the end of the race.
 		-Tutorial: